Ernest Deighton: World War I

 Unusually, the original award recommendations still exist.
 One of them was written on 27 May 1918; Captain Beaver followed up with a second one two days later.
 Both give more detailed accounts of Deighton's exploits than the award citation, mainly enumerating his aerial victories.

 World War II

-Deighton apparently returned to service during World War II, being commissioned as a second lieutenant in the Warwickshire Army Cadet Force on 25 November 1942.
-He finally resigned his commission on 12 May 1945.
+Deighton returned to service during World War II, being commissioned as a second lieutenant in the Warwickshire Army Cadet Force on 25 November 1942.
+He finally resigned his commission on 12 May 1945 as a Lieutenant Colonel.

-Nothing more is known of him until his death in Bournemouth, England on 5 December 1957.